npbtrac/enpii-dev-suite/docs/macos/readme.md

 `${WWW_DIR}` : is your actual directory of the root folder, which is set in .env file.
 `:/var/www/html` : this is the directory reflected by docker in which it will operate in.

-- So the `/var/www/html/` will be the path to `index.html` files on docker.
+So the `/var/www/html/` will be the path to `index.html` files on docker.

-- Then check and restart nginx with the following commands:
+- Then check and restart nginx with the following commands to take effect what modified:

 ```
 $ docker exec -it nginx_main nginx -t